lluisgomez/script_identification/README.md

 ./cvsi_ClassifyAllScripts /path/to/TestDataset_CVSI2015/*jpg OutCVSIResults.txt
 ```

-Reproduce the results on the Babel_01 dataset:
+Reproduce the results on the MLe2e dataset:

 ```
-./babel_ClassifyAllScripts /path/to/Babel_01/test/*jpg OutBabelResults.txt
+./mle2e_ClassifyAllScripts /path/to/MLe2e/test/*jpg OutMLe2eResults.txt
 ```

 will produce a single file with results for all the images (one per line).